A Theory of Adaptive Scaffolding for LLM-Based Pedagogical Agents: Theoretical Framework

 \section{Theoretical Framework}

 In traditional classrooms, teachers use their knowledge of students to provide personalized guidance, considering prior knowledge and learning preferences for tailored scaffolding and enhanced retention.
-Conversely, LLMs often experience \textit{hallucinations} \cite{huang2025survey} and lack contextual understanding, relying solely on their training and inputs.
+Conversely, LLMs often lack contextual understanding.
 This poses challenges in equipping LLM-based agents with relevant student information.
-We propose a theoretical framework for adaptive scaffolding, leveraging LLMs' dialogue capabilities for continuous student understanding updates.
-The framework, illustrated in Figure~\ref{fig:theoretical_framework}, comprises: (1) an \textit{assessment module} (in \textbf{blue}) employing ECD to determine student knowledge, and (2) an \textit{adaptive decision module} (in \textbf{green}) integrating Vygotsky's \textit{Zone of Proximal Development} (ZPD; \citet{vygotsky1978mind}) and SCT to infer learning needs and response strategy.
+We propose a theoretical framework for adaptive scaffolding, leveraging LLMs' dialogic capabilities for continuous student understanding.
+The framework, illustrated in Figure~\ref{fig:theoretical_framework}, comprises: (1) an \textit{assessment module} (in \textbf{blue}) employing ECD to determine student knowledge, and (2) an \textit{adaptive decision module} (in \textbf{green}) integrating ZPD and SCT to infer learning needs and response strategy.

-ECD structures assessments around Domain, Evidence, and Task models \cite{mislevy2003brief}, defining what knowledge, skills, and abilities (KSAs) align with standards (e.g. NGSS \citet{bybee2014ngss}) and expertise, specifying mastery observations, and outlining evidence-eliciting activities.
-This alignment grounds LLM reasoning, minimizing hallucinations, and facilitating accurate scoring and mastery evidence generation for adaptive scaffolding.
-ZPD \cite{vygotsky1978mind} identifies the gap between independent and supported achievements, central to assessment-informed scaffolding, bridging assessment evidence with adaptive support.
-Using assessment module insights, the agent estimates student ZPD placement, adapting scaffolding to maintain task progression beyond current independent ability levels.
+ECD structures assessments around Domain, Evidence, and Task models \cite{mislevy2003brief}, defining what knowledge, skills, and abilities (KSAs) align with standards (e.g. NGSS; \citet{bybee2014ngss}) and expertise, specifying mastery observations, and outlining evidence-eliciting activities.
+This alignment grounds LLM reasoning, facilitating accurate scoring and mastery evidence generation for adaptive scaffolding.
+ZPD identifies the gap between independent and supported achievements, bridging assessment evidence with adaptive support and ensuring scaffolding maintains task progression beyond current independent ability levels.
 SCT shapes how agents deliver this support, influencing the manner and intent of their interactions. \textit{Self-Efficacy} impacts motivation and persistence, while \textit{Goal Setting} encourages metacognition and structured learning \cite{bandura2001social}.
 Integrating ZPD and SCT within an ECD-driven architecture allows agents to monitor progress and adapt scaffolding to learners' emerging needs.
 The agent boosts self-efficacy by encouraging and validating mastery, guides goal setting by suggesting actionable steps, and tunes instructional content to ensure engagement and inquiry.

 These constructs reinforce each other: ECD links tasks to KSAs, enabling reliable grading and mastery cues; adaptive scaffolding uses these cues for praise, encouragement, goal setting, and ZPD-aligned hints.
 At each dialogue turn's end, the latest student utterance updates the evidence store, refining the adaptive decision module's learner model for subsequent responses.
 As self-efficacy increases and goals are achieved, scaffolds diminish in future interactions.